Moon River Brewing Company: History of the building

 Moon River Brewing Company is located in the former City Hotel.
 Eleazer Early built the City Hotel in 1821 on a lot purchased four years earlier by his wife.
 Not only was it the first hotel in Savannah, but it was also home to the first branch of the United States Post Office in Savannah, as well as a branch of the Bank of the United States.
-Many notable people stayed at the City Hotel, including War of 1812 hero Winfield Scott, the Marquis de Lafayette, the first three commodores of the U.S. Navy and naturalist James Audubon.
+Many notable people stayed at the City Hotel, including War of 1812 hero Winfield Scott, the Marquis de Lafayette, the first three commodores of the U.S. Navy and naturalist John James Audubon.
 Audubon stayed six months while attempting to sell books full of his wildlife sketches.

 In 1851, Peter Wiltberger bought the City Hotel.
 He renovated it and put a live lion and lioness on display to draw attention to his business.
 City Hotel's final guest checked out in 1864, just before the arrival of General William Tecumseh Sherman during the Civil War and the subsequent closing of the City Hotel.
 At the turn of the century, the building was used as a lumber and coal warehouse.
 As the use of coal slowly died off, the building was used for general storage.
 In the 1960s, the space was renovated as an office supply store, complete with a large printing press.
 Hurricane David forced this business to close in 1979 when it blew the roof off the structure.
 The building sat empty until 1995 when it was renovated into its current configuration as a brew pub.

-Hauntings

-The building is alleged to be haunted, is a feature of local guided tours, and claimed by staff members to be a site of hauntings and poltergeist activity.

-Ghost hunters believe people who died during the city's yellow fever outbreak of 1876 haunt Moon River because they say building was used as a makeshift hospital during the epidemic.
-The building is claimed to be haunted by a 'Lady in White'. as well as the spirit of James Stark, a gambler who was killed in an altercation with a town physician Dr. Philip Minus while on the staircase of the old City Hotel in 1832.
-According to the TV show Ghost Adventures, contractors have had run-ins with Stark's spirit while trying to renovate the upper floors.